 - Access to a convenient labour force: industrial tenants need labour as part of their activities, therefore the proximity to towns and transport is essential for labour force supply.
 The travelling time and convenience of transport for workers on the property needs to be assessed.
-As a standard for industrial property it is usually expected that a convenient industrial precinct will be within 30 minutes of a town or reliable source of labour.
+As a standard for industrial property, it is usual that a convenient industrial property precinct will be within 30 minutes of a town or reliable source of labour.

 - Stability of the land: industrial land is to be stable firstly for the requirements of construction and secondly for the movement of vehicles.
 It is normally necessary and practical to undertake a soil report across the gross allotment of vacant land when considering its application as an industrial site.

-- Hard stand: the use and requirement of ‘hard stand’ areas on the property is of great advantage for motor vehicles, trucks, and other aspects of industrial storage.
+- Hardstand: the use and requirement of ‘hard stand’ areas on the property are of great advantage for motor vehicles, trucks, and other aspects of industrial storage.
 Local councils require the complete containment of the industrial business operation from the property.
-This means that an industrial site incorporating a balance of fixed improvements such as a sheds, offices, and car parking, together with ample ‘hard stand’ areas is highly desirable.
+This means that an industrial site incorporating a balance of good quality fixed improvements such as sheds, offices, and car parking, together with ample ‘hard stand’ areas is highly desirable.

 - Fencing and Security: the industrial site needs to be well fenced and secured.
-Given that the industrial property areas are usually remote to local community, considerations need to be made in how the side can be secured.
+Given that the industrial property areas are usually remote to the local community, considerations need to be made in how the site can be secured.